Labadi-Abdessamie/Mini_assembler/README.md

     !   instruction syntax      >>>>>       ins(space)(registers/labels/variables/immediates)
     !                                       between each registers or reg-imm   reg-lab !                                       no spaces  just ,  Ex    beq $t1,$t0,end

+    !
+How to use it : You will write your assembly code in file .txt  "code.txt".
+    !
+The result will be out in file text   "out.txt".